The war in Ukraine has dramatically altered perceptions of energy security and accelerated many countries’ decarbonisation agenda.

 Distribution risk: meeting evolving customer demands

-The topology of power generation is changing with a transition to a more distributed, decentralised grid, with many new players — often able to generate their own (renewable) electricity and sell it to others.
-All of which shifts power to consumers and threatens P&U revenue streams, as customers find it easier to switch suppliers or even produce power themselves — aided by rapid digitisation.
+The topology of power generation is changing with a transition to a more distributed, decentralized grid, with many new players — often able to generate their own (renewable) electricity and sell it to others.
+All of which shifts power to consumers and threatens P&U revenue streams, as customers find it easier to switch suppliers or even produce power themselves — aided by rapid digitization.
 Network management grows in complexity, and P&U companies must ensure they balance energy supplies from the many providers to avoid suffering reputational damage.

 Action: It’s vital to build resilience into the grid through more effective scenario planning to predict demand and plan accordingly to avoid outages.
 P&U companies should work closely with other grid stakeholders and build redundancy into the system so that one failure doesn’t bring down the whole network.